Colcrys Patient assistance program

 The active ingredient in Colcrys is called colchicine.
 It’s a drug that can reduce inflammation and pain caused by gout and FMF.
 Inflammation is a natural response triggered by your immune system to help you clear infections and heal damaged tissue.
 However, sometimes inflammation is triggered in healthy tissue causing pain and damage, as happens with gout and FMF attacks.

 Colcrys helps to reduce this inflammation.
 The active ingredient colchicine enters the white blood cells your immune system uses to trigger inflammation, stopping them from working as effectively.
 This reduces your inflammation, easing your symptoms and making future attacks less likely and less severe.

 Colcrys side effects & Colcrys drug interactions

-The most common side effects caused by Colcrys, that affect around 1 in 10 people who take it, include nausea (feeling sick), vomiting (being sick), stomach pain, and diarrhea.
+The most common side effects caused by Colcrys, which affect around 1 in 10 people who take it, include nausea (feeling sick), vomiting (being sick), stomach pain, and diarrhea.